 Please note that the receipt of this benefit may affect your eligibility for public assistance programs and may be taxable.
 You may wish to consult the appropriate social services agency and a qualified tax advisor about how this may affect your personal situation.

 Premiums Are Waived If You're Totally Disabled

 If you become totally disabled before age 60, and remain so disabled for six months or longer, your insurance will be continued as long as you remain totally disabled – for both you and your insured family members – without additional premium contributions.
 The amount continued will be based on the options under which you and your dependents were insured at the time your disability began.
 The Waiver of Premium benefit will continue until the insured member is no longer totally disabled or reaches age 80, whichever comes first.
 You may be asked to provide evidence of your continued total disability from time to time.

 Life insurance benefits are paid for death from any cause, at anytime, anywhere in the world except suicide within the first two years of coverage, whether sane or insane — in which case, the benefits will be reduced to a refund of premiums paid.
 The validity of any amount of your life insurance which has been in force for two years during an insured's lifetime will not be contested except for insurance eligibility provisions and non-payment of premium contributions.

 Certificate of Insurance

-This information is only a brief description of some of the principal provisions and features of the plan.
+This information is only a brief description of some of the principal provisions and features of this coverage.
 The complete terms and conditions are set forth in the group policy issued by New York Life Insurance Company to the Trustee of the Qualified Association and Organization Trust.
-When you become insured, you will be sent a Certificate of Insurance summarizing your benefits under the Plan.
+When you become insured, you will be sent a Certificate of Insurance summarizing your benefits under the policy.

 "30-Day Free Look"